 After an incident, there will be on-going monitoring of the well-being of the bullied pupil and the behaviour and welfare of the bully.
+This includes tracking by a designated Teaching Assistant.

 If the child who carries out the bullying continues, then the Principal will do the following: